kiboschool/ids-house-price-prediction/README.md

 </aside>

 ## House Price Prediction Model
 In this assignment, you will have the exciting opportunity to build a cool regression model that predicts house prices.
 As a data scientist, your task is to analyze a dataset containing various features of houses and their corresponding prices.
-By harnessing the power of machine learning, you will develop a model that can ACCURATELY estimate house prices based on the given features.
+By harnessing the power of machine learning, you will develop a model that can ACCURATELY estimate house prices based on the given features and EVALUATE the model.

 > **Task**: Build a regression model to predict house prices based on various features and evaluate the model using multiple evaluation metrics.